 The course carries UNICEF’s UK Baby Friendly Initiative accreditation for ensuring midwifery students are equipped with knowledge and skills to advise breastfeeding mothers.

-4 Highers at BBBC including English and preferably a science subject plus Maths at National 5.
+4 Highers at AABB including English plus Maths at National 5.

 Upon graduation, you will achieve registration as a Registered Midwife with the Nursing and Midwifery Council (NMC).